Savion Glover: Bring in 'Da Noise, Bring in 'Da Funk (1996)

 Glover performed in this musical and also choreographed it.
 He was nominated for the Tony Award, Actor in a Musical for his roles as Lil' Dahlin' and 'da Beat and for Choreography.
 "Mr. Glover meticulously and respectfully demonstrates the techniques made famous by each, then blends them all into an exultant stylistic brew that belongs to no one but him.
 As dance, as musical, as theater, as art, as history and entertainment, there's nothing Noise/Funk cannot and should not do." -The New York Times.

 Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed (2016)

 Glover choreographed the musical Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed, which opened in 2016 at the Music Box Theatre.
-He has been nominated for a Tony Award for Best Choreography and a Drama Desk Award for his work on the musical.
+He was nominated for a Tony Award for Best Choreography and a Drama Desk Award for his work on the musical.